Code-Institute-Submissions/Love-food-stop-waste/README.md

 #### Features used across all pages
 * **Header**
     * Header - navigation bar has been built using Bootstrap "fixed-top" class to allow easy navigation for users throughout the website.
-    * It is positioned on top of the page and remains visible on all screen size devices.
+It is positioned on top of the page and remains visible on all screen size devices.
     * Navigation bar includes a brand logo and links to the four pages of the website: Home, Plan and Store, Love your Leftovers and Contact Us.
     * Navigation links are collapsed in small screen sizes into a hamburger menu.
-    * Brand logo serves as a Home page link, as well as the Home page itself.
+    * Brand logo serves as a Home page link, in addition to the Home link in the navbar.
+It is particularly convinient for users accessing the website on smaller screen devices to get back to the Home page without having to use the hamburger menu.
     * All navigation links change color to green on hover and the current page's link stays "active", so the users can easily identify the page they are on.

 * **Footer**